flplv/fl-lib/README.md

 **Yet another single header C/CPP authorial library**

-Fully GNU C compliant, 100% type checked, tested and SAFE!
+Fully GNU C compliant, 100% type checked, tested and safe.

-Cut the rap, go straight to the point and download:
+These are the last released single headers:
   - [fl-lib.h](https://github.com/flplv/fl-lib/releases/download/v0.0.0/fl-lib.h) for C code, and/or;
   - [fl-lib.hpp](https://github.com/flplv/fl-lib/releases/download/v0.0.0/fl-lib.hpp) for C++ code:

 ## How to use it?

-Read the tests!
-If tooooo lasy to, then enjoy this ring FIFO snipped below:
+Have a look at the tests folder, there you'll find usage examples.
+Anyways, enjoy this ring FIFO snipped below:

 ```c
 #include <fl-lib.h>